Postamentovich/map-with-zones/README.md

 #### User Mode

 -   setting marker on the map
--   setting the radius of the circle and drawing it on the map
+-   setting radius of the circle and drawing it on the map
+-   setting time for point and construction and drawing of isochrones
 -   finding zones that fall within the radius

 ### Technologies and libraries used